shader-slang/slang/docs/user-guide/06-compiling.md

 #### Entry Point Attributes

 By default, the compiler wll scan a translation unit for function declarations marked with the `[shader(...)]` attribute; each such function will be identified as an entry point in the module.
-Developers are encouraged to use this model because it makes directly documents intention and makes source code less dependent on external compiler configuration options.
+Developers are encouraged to use this model because it directly documents intention and makes source code less dependent on external compiler configuration options.

 #### Explicit Entry Point Options